Raccoons-Rise-Up/client-godot/.github/CONTRIBUTING.md

     - [godot-tools](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-tools)
     - [Mono Debug](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug)
 3. Launch Godot through VSCode by hitting `F1` to open up VSCode command and run `godot tools: open workspace with godot editor` (to debug the game launch it through vscode by pressing `F5`)

+## Exporting
+Exporting is useful when you want to run multiple instances of the client at the same time.
+Export the game by going to `Project > Export...`

+Make sure to check `Runnable` and `Export with Debug`

+Once the game is exported make sure [enet.dll](https://github.com/nxrighthere/ENet-CSharp/releases) is beside the games executable, this is required in order for the netcode to run.

+Note that running the exported instance with the `--verbose` flag provides useful debug information.